-As a young woman, there are many female celebrities and public figures I look up to for various reasons, from Tracee Ellis Ross, Oprah Winfrey, and Michelle Obama to Lana Condor, Marsai Martin, and Yara Shahidi (honestly, I could probably write a whole book about all the women who serve as public figures, influencers, musicians, actresses, etc. that I look up to).
+As a young woman, there are many female celebrities and public figures I look up to for various reasons, from Tracee Ellis Ross, Oprah Winfrey, and Michelle Obama to Lana Condor, Claudia Sulewski, and Yara Shahidi (honestly, I could probably write a whole book about all the women who serve as public figures, influencers, musicians, actresses, etc. that I look up to).

 However, there are several other women and young girls I admire whose names aren’t well known.
 This page if for me to honor them; they are hidden gems that need to be recognized for simply being their empowering, amazing, inspiring selves.

 Urban Dictionary defined a gem as “something amazingly beautiful, nearly perfect, or ridiculously incredible.”
 The hidden gems I look up to match that definition precisely.
 At the beginning of each month, I will update this page with a new hidden gem that I think the world needs to know about.
 I ask each gem ten questions during an interview, so she can be recognized for who she is.
 Without further ado, here is this month’s not-so-hidden gem.

 With the Corona Chaos, any plans I had for this beautiful Hidden Gem were kind of nipped in the bud.
 Now that school is over, I think I can figure something out.

 Until that solution comes, I thought I would spend May briefly talking about a woman I do not know personally, unlike the other Hidden Gems, but still needs to be honored because she is absolutely phenomenal.